balos1/Crystal.js/readme.md

 + No Jquery.

 # Easy use, Built-In Validation Functions
-crystal.js has four of the most common fields covered with prebuilt functions.
+crystal.js has four of the most common crystal covered with prebuilt functions.

 + Name (checks if name is not empty and without digits)
 + Email (checks if email adheres to the RFC2822 standard)